Tetris Forever

 Tetris Forever is a 2024 video game compilation and interactive documentary developed and published by Digital Eclipse.
 Released in commemoration of the 40th anniversary of Tetris, the compilation includes over fifteen different versions of Tetris, including the new game Tetris Time Warp.
-It released for the Atari VCS, Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on November 12, 2024.
+It released for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on November 12, 2024.

 This game is the third entry of Digital Eclipse's Gold Master Series of interactive documentaries after The Making of Karateka (2023) and Llamasoft: The Jeff Minter Story (2024), which are presented as a historical timeline and feature interviews with key people in the development of Tetris such as Alexey Pajitnov and Henk Rogers, alongside several playable games.

 Content

 Tetris Forever is the third entry in Digital Eclipse's Gold Master Series of documentary video game hybrid releases, following The Making of Karateka (2023) and Llamasoft: The Jeff Minter Story (2024).
 As with other releases, the games are presented in a digital museum format, divided into five distinct timelines.
 These feature photographs, interviews, scans of original advertisements.

 90 minutes of documentary footage about the history of Tetris is included, which predominantly contains interviews and perspective of Tetris from the point of view from people who had created and sold Tetris games.
 It includes interviews with game developers Alexey Pajitnov and Henk Rogers, former Spectrum Holobyte president and chairmain Phil Adam and Gilman Louie, Broderbund Software founder Doug Carlston, Tetris Effect producer Tetsuya Mizuguchi, and The Tetris Company president Maya Rogers.

 Tetris Forever includes several different Tetris games.
 These include a recreation of Pajitnov's version of Tetris for the Electronika 60, the 1988 Apple II version developed by Spectrum Holobyte, and several other Tetris titles developed by Bullet-Proof Software between 1988 and 1998, some of which have never been released outside of Japan.
 A new game included in the compilation is Tetris Time Warp, which supports up to four players.
 During the game, special pieces will drop that changes the gameplay style to an earlier Tetris version, and the player must clear a challenge to return the game to normal.